 As for where to run these tests, you’ve got options:

-• Pre-production & Production Environment: Before handing off to the client, the application undergoes testing in an environment mirroring the actual production setup.
-Automated tests can be of great value here, ensuring the final product is as polished as possible.
+- Pre-production & Production Environment: Before handing off to the client, the application undergoes testing in an environment mirroring the actual production setup.
+Automated tests can be of great value here, enabling the final product to be as polished as possible.

 Don’t forget: while UI tests are invaluable, they do take time.
 Hence, maximizing tests at the API level can save significant time during regression.